bitcoin/bitcoin/doc/safety.md

 This document describes the security recommendations and issues that can be helpful for users of Bitcoin Core.

-ℹ️ There is no patch for human stupidity.

 Download Bitcoin Core only from below links, verify the integrity of the download before using: